jadebustos/digital-cv/speaker.md

 - 🇪🇸 **Red Hat Ceph Storage Break & Fix**, competion on the in-person Red Hat forum event at Madrid, September.
 I designed and deployed a demo where a web R application, created for the demo, used data from Ceph which was broken and participants had to fix.
 I was explaining them the challenge, guide them and explain the advantages of Ceph.
 There was a reward for the three fastest.
 - 🇬🇧 **Openstack Security: applying security standards (CIS)**, on the Red Hat Tech Exchange at Prague, September.
 I showed audience  the benefits of applying the CIS standard to Openstack and how I successfully implemented it in one of Red Hat's Telco customers.
 - 🇬🇧 **NFV roundtable** on the Red Hat Tech Exchange at Prague, September.
 I was invited to participate to share my experience during my engagement with one Red Hat's Telco customer.
-- 🇪🇸 **Your cloud, your rules**, [masterclass at University of Valencia, April the 11th](https://www.uv.es/congressosdi/masterclass18/).
+- 🇪🇸 **Your cloud, your rules**, [Masterclass at University of Valencia, April the 11th](https://www.uv.es/congressosdi/masterclass18/).

 ## 2010